nakamura-to/nue/README.md

 > Arguments

 * `flowName`: Required.
-Flow name to be used for debug.
+A flow name to be used for debug.

 ### parallel([Function steps...]) -> Function